django-daiquiri/dq-dev/readme.md

 # clones the dq-dev setup into dq-dev folder
 git clone git@github.com:triole/dq-dev.git
 ```

 Edit the configuration for the dq-dev setup:

 ```bash
 cd dq-dev
 nano tpl/conf.yaml
 ```

 You can have multiple apps on the system.
 Active app is set via `active_app` entry, `daiquiri` is the default app.
 Make sure, to check the paths n `folders_on_host` section pointing them to your directories.
-In case it is needed, make the DB persistent in the `enable_database_volumes` section.
+In case it is needed, make the DB persistent in the `enable_volumes` section.

 Set and activate the profile as shown in the previous section.
 Run the setup.